Andrew-Jang/RAGHub/CONTRIBUTING.md

 1. **Fork this repository**.
 2. **Create a new branch**: Use a descriptive name for your branch.
 For example: `git checkout -b add-framework-yourname`.
 3. **Make your changes**: Update the appropriate section in the `README.md` by following the table format below.
+4. **Update the Table of Contents (TOC)**: If you are adding a new category or section, make sure to add a link to the TOC.
-4. **Submit a pull request (PR)**: Once your changes are complete, submit a PR to the main branch for review.
+5. **Submit a pull request (PR)**: Once your changes are complete, submit a PR to the main branch for review.

 ### Contribution Format